aws-samples/aws-modernization-with-kubecost/content/3_launch_eks/33_ingress_controller_alb.md

 #### Deploy the Helm chart

-The helm chart will deploy from the eks repo
+The Helm chart will be deployed from the EKS repo.

 ```bash
 helm repo add eks https://aws.github.io/eks-charts